The side stitch while running: a crazy-annoying injury that every runner out there has experienced and agonized over.

 If you get a side stitch, don’t panic.

-Take a rest and give your body a chance to recover.
+Take a rest – perhaps with an active rest day – and give your body a chance to recover.

 Trying to push through a side stitch will not help.